jeremytammik/tbc/a/2014_rbp_shapely.md

 his [Code samples for the Revit Batch Processor](https://github.com/jchristel/SampleCodeRevitBatchProcessor),
 explaining:

->I’ve been following your website for a number of years by know and would like to say thank you for your posts and insights.
+> I’ve been following your website for a number of years by know and would like to say thank you for your posts and insights.
 They are a really great help when getting started with the Revit API.
 For the last 3 years I’ve been developing code using the Revit API in context of the Revit Batch Processor project which you are familiar with.
 The library has now grown to reasonable size and might be useful for others too.
 It focusses mainly on reporting / modifying element data and families.
 It show cases how to start a number of batch processor sessions concurrently using either .bat or power shell to process a large number of files.
 A link to the [SampleCodeRevitBatchProcessor GitHub repo](https://github.com/jchristel/SampleCodeRevitBatchProcessor) and the [DuHast PyPI package](https://pypi.org/project/DuHast/).

+Many thank to Jan for sharing these.`

 ####<a name="3"></a> Shapely for Dynamo